anikajb92/happiness-tracker/README.md

-# Getting Started with Create React App
+# Bliss

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built by Anika Bernstein with a React.js frontend and a Ruby Rack backend.

 ## Available Scripts